 - Eat healthily

 It’s easy to turn to comfort food when you’re not feeling at your best, but make sure that you’re not just mindlessly eating your way through that share bag of Doritos.
 Try and be more conscious about your eating habits in the winter months.
-Making sure you’re getting your five-a-day is a good place to start so you can make sure you’re getting the right nutrients to keep your energy and immune system boosted.
+Making sure you’re getting your five-a-day is a good place to start so you can try to get the right nutrients to keep your energy and immune system boosted.

 If you're struggling to get up in the morning, try our healthy breakfast ideas to help you rise and shine!
 If you haven’t already, take our Nutrition Check in the Food section of the Evergreen Life app.